max015012/design_patterns_java/README.md

 ## Prototype

 Prototype is a design pattern that lets you copy existing objects without making your code dependent on their classes

+## Singleton

+Singleton is a design pattern that lets you ensure that a class has only one instance, while providing a global access point to this instance